davliu27/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histogram](figure/histogram-1.png)

-Calculate and report the mean and median of the total number of steps taken per day
+3.Calculate and report the mean and median of the total number of steps taken per day

 ```r
 mean(steps_per_day$steps)